frankkilcommins/SwaggerHub-Portal-Management/README.md

 ## GitHub Action

-This repo comes with a simple boilerplate action that can be trigger manually or upon merge into the `main` branch.
+This repo comes with a simple boilerplate action that can be triggered manually or upon merge into the `main` branch.

 The action requires the following **repository secrets** to be configured:
 - `SWAGGERHUB-API-KEY` - an API key associated to a user with the appropriate permission to be able to publish Portal content.
 See [Portal User Management](https://support.smartbear.com/swaggerhub-portal/docs/en/user-management.html) for more info.